passy/glashammer-rdrei/docs/source/bundle_sqladb.rst

 Database initialization
 -----------------------

-Any callable to do some databse initialization, such as creating tables, should be added to the application during setup phase using app.add_data_func
+Any callable to do some database initialization, such as creating tables, should be added to the application during setup phase using app.add_data_func

 .. automethod:: glashammer.application.GlashammerApplication.add_data_func